 When the Mariposa Battalion stumbled upon what is now Yosemite Valley in 1851, the company physician, Dr. Lafayette Bunnell, thought it fitting to give this extraordinary place a name.
 He called it Yosemite, believing that to be the name of the native people in the valley.
-But years later, scholars would discover that the Ahwahneechee were the true inhabitants of the valley they called Ahwahnee, meaning “the place of a gaping mouth.”
-Yosemite was, in fact, the Ahwahneechee way of referring to people who were to be feared, translating to “they are killers.”
+But years later, scholars would discover that the Ahwahneechee were the true inhabitants of the valley that they called Ahwahnee, meaning “the place of a gaping mouth.”
+Yosemite was, in fact, the Ahwahneechee way of referring to people who were to be feared.

-Although Dr. Bunnell’s name stuck, the Ahwahneechee’s name for their valley is the source of The Ahwahnee Hotel, a destination for rustic luxury since it opened its doors in 1927.
-Even if you’re not in the market for a room, do what’s good for you and spend a morning eating the most delicious breakfast—in the most beautiful dining room—in Yosemite National Park.
-Make a reservation, ignore the buffet, and don’t pass up the Ahwahnee Signature Bakeries.
+Although Dr. Bunnell’s name stuck, the Ahwahneechee’s name for their valley lives on in The Ahwahnee Hotel, a destination for rustic luxury since it opened in 1927.
+Even if you’re not in the market for a room, do what’s good for you and spend a morning indulging in hot pastries and coffee on the patio.
 After yesterday’s hike, it’s a well-deserved splurge.

 I Wish I Had A River I Could Skate Away On

-Spend the afternoon resting your sore limbs on the valley floor, where you’ll discover countless activities for the young and old, veterans and newcomers alike.
+Spend the afternoon resting your limbs on the valley floor, where you’ll discover countless activities for the young and old, veterans and newcomers alike.
 Take a stroll through the grassy meadows along the park loop road, mingling with deer and searching for bears along the way.
-Take the free shuttle bus or ride a rental bike to Mirror Lake, a short and easy path to the lake at the base of Half Dome.
-Or rent a raft and lazily float down the Merced River, admiring the granite walls and towering waterfalls that surround you.
+Take the free shuttle bus or ride a rental bike to Mirror Lake, a short and easy path that meanders around the base of Half Dome.
+Or rent a raft and lazily float down the Merced River, admiring the granite walls and waterfalls that surround you.

 “There can be nothing in the world more beautiful than the Yosemite, the groves of the giant sequoias. … Our people should see to it that they are preserved for their children and their children’s children forever, with their majestic beauty all unmarred.” —President Theodore Roosevelt